ritsu/RitsuCogs/README.md

     -c      Suppress normal output; instead print a count of matching lines for each input file.
     -n      Prefix each line of output with its line number.
     -m num  Stop reading from input after num matching lines.

-Input
-    URL     If input matches a URL pattern, bot will fetch URL content as input.
-            By default, DOM will be parsed from URL content and text elements will be treated as "lines" If -p option is set, URL content will be treated as plain text.
-    @chat   If '@chat' is specified as the input, will search in chat log.
-            Logging must be activated in the channel for this to work.
-    <input> If none of the previous inputs are detected, remaining text is treated as input.
-            To preserve whitespace (including newlines), enclose entire input in quotes.
 ```

 ### sed